Eurovision: Lord of the Lost don't mind being 'freaks' – DW – 05/11/2023

 'If this is a freak show, then we like being freaks'

-Chris Harms, who at 43 is one of the oldest artists to appear on stage at this year's contest, wears rainbow-colored leggings and a black sweater as he sits on a sofa alongside his band members.
-This is their 12th interview in a row, but they still appear happy to answer questions — perhaps a bit tired.
+Harms, who at 43 is one of the oldest artists to appear on stage at this year's contest, wore rainbow-colored leggings and a black sweater as he sat on a sofa alongside his band members.
+This was their 12th interview in a row, but they still appeared happy to answer questions — although perhaps a bit tired.

-Apart from the interviews, they have a host of press appointments and gigs, including at the legendary Cavern Club, where Brian Epstein saw the Beatles live for the first time in 1961.
-In between the appointments, the band rehearses over and over again.
+Apart from the interviews, they had a host of press appointments and gigs planned, including at the legendary Cavern Club, where Brian Epstein saw the Beatles live for the first time in 1961.
+In between the appointments, the band rehearsed over and over again.

-"It's obvious that the issue of the Ukraine war is very much in the show," says Chris Harms, pointing out the symbolism of the colors in the stage design, which prominently features the colors of the Ukrainian flag.
+"It's obvious that the issue of the Ukraine war is very much in the show," said Harms, pointing out the symbolism of the colors in the stage design, which prominently features the blue and yellow colors of the Ukrainian flag.

 Music competition without nations

-Russia and Belarus were excluded from participating in the contest this year.
+Russia and Belarus have been excluded from participating in the contest this year, and also did not take part in 2022.

-The Lord of the Lost musicians say they have a lot of Russian acquaintances, friends and fans who would probably end up in jail if they were to speak their minds.
-"We know people who have fled Russia," Harms says, adding that while he understands Russia isn't allowed to participate in the contest this year, it is unfortunate that the decision also affects "artists who do not back this war at all."
+The Lord of the Lost musicians said they have many Russian acquaintances, friends and fans who would probably end up in jail if they were to speak their minds.
+"We know people who have fled Russia," said Harms, adding that while he understands Russia isn't allowed to participate in the contest this year, it is unfortunate that the decision also affects "artists who do not back this war at all."

-The Eurovision Song Contest should have no political component at all, Harms suggests: "If it were up to us, all countries would perform under a neutral flag and it would simply be a music competition without nations, because borders are all man-made anyway," says the Lord of the Lost singer.
+The Eurovision Song Contest should have no political component at all, said Harms.
+"If it were up to us, all countries would perform under a neutral flag and it would simply be a music competition without nations, because borders are all artificial anyway."

 This article was originally written in German.
 Andreas Brenner conducted the interview withLord of the Lost